 Why the difference?
 The discrepancy in findings between these studies is likely due to the initial training status and base testosterone levels of the subjects.
 While more research is warranted on this ingredient, D-AA is one of several ingredients suggested to be effective in boosting test levels, especially for older men whose natural testosterone levels have declined due to the natural course of aging.

-Here are a few tips to take your training to the next level:
+Here are a few tips to take your training and T to the next level:

-- Get in, get out: Try to shorten your workouts without decreasing overall volume.
-Testosterone levels are higher after shorter workouts (less than 60 minutes) that keep rest periods brief (30-90 seconds), like this short but intense workout from Craig Capurso.
+Get in, get out: Try to shorten your workouts without decreasing overall volume.
+Testosterone levels are higher after shorter workouts, like less than 60 minutes.
+During that time, keep most rest periods brief, like 30-90 seconds, explains strength coach Parker Hyde in "How to Naturally Boost Testosterone with Exercise."

 - Poole, C., Bushey, B., Foster, C., Campbell, B., Willoughby, D., Kreider, R., ... & Wilborn, C. (2010).
 The effects of a commercially available botanical supplement on strength, body composition, power output, and hormonal profiles in resistance-trained males.
 Journal of the International Society of Sports Nutrition, 7(1), 34.